-That includes the purchase of any big-ticket items you’d like to take with you if you ever move out such as a TV, couch, tables, glasses, or an expensive Crockpot purchased on a whim.
+That includes the purchase of any big-ticket items you’d like to take with you if you ever move out.
+These might include such items as a TV, couch, tables, glasses, or an expensive Crockpot purchased on a whim.

-It may also be helpful to corner off an area in cabinets and the fridge for each individual roommate to place specialty or expensive food items they do not want to share.
+It may also be helpful to distinguish an area in cabinets and the fridge for each individual roommate to place specialty or expensive food items they do not want to share.

-If one roommate has a pet he or she adopted on their own, it is considered a good idea to keep those bills completely separate as it’s rather easy to become emotionally involved in the wellbeing of an animal.
+If one roommate has a pet they adopted on their own, it is a good idea to keep those bills completely separate.

 Using Modern Technology to Split Bills with Roommates